 Conical Refraction in Biaxial Crystals

-When a circularly polarized light propagates through a biaxial crystal along its optic axis, the transmitted field evolves into a cone, and this is known as the conical refraction.
-Several applications are developed based on this effect, such as Bessel beam generation and optical tweezers.
-With the fast-physical-optics simulation technique in VirtualLab, conical refraction from a KGd crystal is demonstrated.
+When circularly polarized light propagates through a biaxial crystal along one of its optic axes, the transmitted field evolves into a cone, a phenomenon which is known as conical refraction.
+Several applications have been developed based on this effect, such as Bessel beam generation and optical tweezers.
+With the fast-physical-optics simulation technology in VirtualLab Fusion, conical refraction from a KGd crystal is demonstrated.

 - Use Case and sample files in VirtualLab Fusion (ZIP)zip30.07.2021